You’ve probably heard of a triathlon, the famous all-around fitness test of swimming, cycling, and running in one event.

-- Road Bike: Because your body is up a little bit higher for a road bike, it’s not as powerful as a triathlon bike.
+- Road Bike: Because your body is up a little bit higher for a road bike, it’s not as aerodynamic as a triathlon bike.
 But it’s a great option if you’re going to do a duathlon or triathlon every couple years.
 They are designed for speed and comfort over long distances, and are great at riding uphill.

 You don’t need any of this gear, but it could make your race and training that much more comfortable.